Executive Summary

 Business Challenge

-The client knew security vulnerabilities in its AEM implementation had accumulated over time.
-Security assessments conducted by Vervio and Bugcrowd identified multiple weaknesses that exposed the system to significant risks, such as:
+Vulnerabilities in AEM had accumulated over time and security assessments identified multiple weaknesses that exposed the system to significant risks, such as:

 The project was delivered across five months, with the final go-live in October 2024.